Flavor of Love season 2

-Filming began in 2006 and consisted of an 11 episode season, with another episode for a reunion show.
+Filming began in the summer of 2006 and consisted of an 11 episode season, with another episode for a reunion show.
 VH1 uploaded videos of contestant auditions on IFilm and encouraged viewers to rank the contestants.

 The show premiered with 3.3 million viewers.
 The format of the show largely stayed the same as the first season, with the exception of Flav's deliberations with Big Rick as to whom he would keep or send home before the actual ceremony; this angle was dropped during the second season.
 The second series' season finale was the second highest non-sports basic cable program of the year drawing over 7.5 million viewers which is the highest rated show in VH1 history.

-On November 28, 2006, the complete second season was released onto DVD.
+On November 28, 2006, the complete second season was released on DVD.